Integrated Container Security at Every Step of the Application Lifecycle

 Docker Enterprise oversees your containerized applications at scale, interweaving flexible governance rules with your existing policies.
 For example, your container images automatically go in and out of checkpoints based upon policy-driven rule sets that determine how content progresses through Trusted Registries from development into production securely.

 - Granular & flexible role-based access controls (RBAC) enable your teams to work quickly, efficiently and seamlessly as a repeatable business process, sparking creativity and innovation.
 RBAC allows diverse teams to work within the same operational environment while limiting what actions specific groups can take.
-Docker Enterprise integrates with your LDAP and/or Active Directory to ensure that your RBAC policies can be deployed across any environment and are not bound to a specific cloud provider.
+Docker Enterprise integrates with your LDAP and/or Active Directory and can be integrated to your preferred Identity Provider solution through SAML 2.0 to ensure that your RBAC policies can be deployed across any environment and are not bound to a specific cloud provider.

 - Secure application zones enable your team to provide secure multi-tenancy within individual clusters.
 That allows your organization to maximize the utilization of your compute resources by providing for numerous applications to be managed within the same cluster.
 In addition, application development can remain agile without creating new clusters for every team, application and project, which saves time and reduces complexity.